Being healthy on tour is one of the most integral parts to a successful, fun outing on the road.

 Sugar/high fructose corn syrup.
 While your body needs sugar to function properly, you’d be shocked at how much sugar goes into common foods and the health hazards it causes.
 It’s in most breads, crackers, snacks, cereals, granola bars, salad dressings, pasta sauces… you name it.
 It’s worth it to check the ingredient list and see if you can find a version of what you want that doesn’t contain added sugar.

-Stocking The Van With Healthy Snacks
+3. Stocking The Tour Van With Healthy Snacks

 Fruit.
 Always a good choice.

-Cereal.
-Try to find granola or other cereal that doesn’t contain sugar.
+Cereal Try to find granola or other cereal that doesn’t contain sugar.
 You can get milk, or soy or rice milk, and keep it in the cooler.
 Keep in mind that the flavored versions of these are often full of added sugar.

 Instant Oats.
 You can heat up water to add to the oats.
 Again, try to find a healthy version of this convenient instant breakfast.